Bealby/grandpas-pocket-watch-shop/TESTING.md

 - Ensure each required field displays an error message when not filled in
-- Complete form details, and each time leave a required filled empty and try and `Complete Payment`.
+- Complete form details, and each time leave a required field empty and try and `Complete Payment`.
 Error messages should be displayed accordingly, informing user which field is missing or incorrect.
 - Ensure `Email` cannot be filled out without correct `@`